 City Passes at a glance:

-- The Madrid City Pass allows skip-the-line and free entry to the Prado Museum and the Real Madrid Stadium Tour.
-A hop-on hop-off bus ticket and a transfer from the airport to your hotel is also included.
+- The Madrid City Pass allows skip-the-line and free entry to the Prado Museum and the Royal Palace (Palacio Real).
+A hop-on hop-off bus ticket is also included.
+You can opt to add a three-day public transport card including airport transfer with a private taxi from Madrid Airport to your hotel in the city.

 - The Madrid Art Walk Pass allows entry to three top museums in Madrid: Prado Museum, Thyssen-Bornemisza Museum and MuseoReina Sofia at a favourable price which is considerably lower than buying separate tickets for these world-famous museums.
 What’s more, you skip the lines at the ticket office!